MQTT Essentials: Part 1 – Introducing MQTT

 OASIS Standard and current version

 Around 3 years after the initial publication, it was announced that MQTT should be standardized under the wings of OASIS, an open organization with the purpose of advancing standards.
 AMQP, SAML, DocBook are only a few of the already released standards.
 The standardization process took around 1 year and on October 29th 2014 MQTT was officially approved as OASIS Standard.
 MQTT 3.1.1 is now the newest version of the protocol.
-The minor version change from 3.1 to 3.1.1 symbolizes that there where only little changes made to the previous version.
+The minor version change from 3.1 to 3.1.1 symbolizes that there were only little changes made to the previous version.
 The primary goal was to deliver a standard as soon as possible and improve MQTT from there on.
 For detailed information about the changes, see our blog post about why it’s worth to upgrade to 3.1.1.

 We would definitely recommend to use MQTT 3.1.1.